Fix Stripes on a Laptop Screen

 Follow this diagnostic workflow to isolate the source of the stripes:

-- Perform the Hinge and Bezel Flex Test: With the laptop powered on:
+- Perform the hinge and bezel flex test with the laptop powered on:

 - Gently open and close the screen lid to different angles.